mtorpey/journey/sheets/sheets.md

   - SF (Finland)
   - YU (Yugoslavia)

-Stick the following labels to the Rules Sheet:
+Stick the following label to the board somewhere over the compass in the Arctic Ocean:

 \sticky{}

-\sticky{}

-\sticky{}

-Add the following label to the board somewhere over the compass in the Arctic Ocean:

-\sticky{}

-And add the following labels to the Rules Sheet:
+And stick the following labels to the Rules Sheet:

-\sticky{}
+\doublesticky{}
+\doublesticky{}

 Shuffle the enclosed cards into the appropriate decks, without looking at them.